Azure-Samples/ms-identity-python-webapp/README_B2C.md

 ## Update the application

-In the tutorial that you completed as part of the prerequisites, you added a web application in Azure AD B2C.
+In the tutorial that you completed as part of [the prerequisites, you added a web application in Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications).
-To enable communication with the sample in this tutorial, you need to add a redirect URI to the application in Azure AD B2C.
+To enable communication with the sample in this tutorial, you need to add a redirect URI to that application in Azure AD B2C.

-1. Sign in to the [Azure portal](https://portal.azure.com/).
-1. Make sure you're using the directory that contains your Azure AD B2C tenant by selecting the **Directory + subscription** filter in the top menu and choosing the directory that contains your tenant.
-1. Choose **All services** in the top-left corner of the Azure portal, and then search for and select **Azure AD B2C**.
-1. Select **Applications**, and then select the *webapp1* application.
-1. Under **Reply URL**, add something like `http://localhost:5000/getAToken`.
+* Modify the **Reply URL**, add something like `http://localhost:5000/getAToken` or `https//your_domain.com:5000/getAToken`.

-   > Just remember, when setting up **Reply URL**, also give it a path,
-   > so that it would look something like `https//your_domain.com:5000/getAToken`.
-   > You could use any port or any path.
-   > Later we will set this sample to match what you register here.
+  You could use any port or any path.
+Later we will set this sample to match what you register here.

-1. Select **Save**.
-1. On the properties page, record the application ID that you'll use when you configure the web application.
+* On the properties page, record the application ID that you'll use when you configure the web application.
-1. Select **Keys**, select **Generate key**, and select **Save**.
-Record the key that you'll use when you configure the web application.
+* Also generate a key for your web application.
+Record the key that you'll use when you configure this sample.

 ## Configure the sample